-At least one member of the household is in full time employment (35+ hours per week)
+- At least one member of the household is in full time employment (35+ hours per week)

-You are committed to owning your own home.
+- You are committed to owning your own home.

-Step Three: Look over our Current Housing Projects
+Look over our current Housing Projects.

-Complete your Registration Form
+Complete your Registration Form.

 Please be accurate and honest with the information you provide so you have the best possible chance of being invited to take the next step towards home ownership.